 Lavender Hill Farm is an exclusive bed-&-breakfast situated on a lavender farm with olive and lemon groves.
 The accommodation is accessible by wheelchair, with grab-bar rails for the toilet and shower in the bathroom.
-Farm tours are also available and require off-roading with a wheelchair to navigate the groves and feed the alpaca’s.
-The Lavender Hill Farm is the place to buy al bottle of their beautiful limoncello, olive oils or farm-made lavender products.
+Farm tours are also available and require off-roading with a wheelchair to navigate the groves and feed the alpacas.
+The Lavender Hill Farm is the place to buy a bottle of their beautiful limoncello, olive oils, or farm-made lavender products.

 After seeing the colony and the incredible cliffs, drive down to the main road and visit the Sand Dunz Cafe.
-The cafe has easy access parking, drop kerbs and an easy wide access into the cafe itself.
-With plenty of outside seating you’ll be sure to navigate this place well to enjoy a hot coffee and a yummy treat.
+The cafe has easy access parking, drop curbs, and an easy wide access into the cafe itself.
+With plenty of outside seating, you’ll be sure to navigate this place well to enjoy a hot coffee and a yummy treat.

 The Brajkovich family and Kumeu River Wines is a story that parallels the New Zealand wine industry.
-From the pioneering days to the establishment of the New Zealand wine industry to today, the Brajkovich family have been internationally recognised as producing world class wine.
-The Brajkovichs are focused on and internationally recognised as producing world class Chardonnay.
+From the pioneering days to the establishment of the New Zealand wine industry to today, the Brajkovich family has been internationally recognized as producing world-class wine.
+The Brajkovichs are focused on and internationally recognised as producing world-class Chardonnay.

 Hunua Ranges Regional Park

-The Hunua Ranges Regional Park has wheelchair access to waterfalls, and are also home to of one of New Zealand’s rarest birds, the Kokako, as well as a refuge for the native Hochstetter’s frog.
-While most of the Hunua Ranges are open to experienced trampers only, two key areas provide plenty of tracks, views and activities suitable for all.
+The Hunua Ranges Regional Park has wheelchair access to waterfalls and is also home to one of New Zealand’s rarest birds, the Kokako, as well as a refuge for the native Hochstetter’s frog.
+While most of the Hunua Ranges are open to experienced trampers only, two key areas provide plenty of tracks, views, and activities suitable for all.

-Once you leave your car behind you will find a bridge board walk through bush taking you a short distance to view the Waterfall.
+Once you leave your car behind you will find a bridge boardwalk through the bush taking you a short distance to view the Waterfall.
 The walk continues into a sheltered picnic area along a concrete path.
-Once at the water’s edge it’s a wonderful view.
-In the summer months this place is a very popular swimming spot amongst locals.
+Once at the water’s edge, it’s a wonderful view.
+In the summer months, this place is a very popular swimming spot amongst locals.
 However, it also poses dangers if you get too close to the force of the Falls.
 You will find floatation aides on hand if you come into difficulties.

 Hunua Falls Track (20 minutes, one-way)